How to Play Middle Pins Better: The 6-Yard Circle That Turns Easy Flags Into Birdie Chances

 Even on a middle pin, you still need the front number.

-If the pin is 147 and the front is 139, that is useful context.
+If the pin is 147 and the front is 139, that changes the club and target math.

-If your scoring-zone distance control is messy, go back through wedge distance control from 90-120 yards and the 125-149 yard approach guide.
-Middle pins only help if your carry numbers are real.
+If your scoring-club carries are loose, clean them up with wedge distance control from 90-120 yards and the 125-149 yard approach guide.

 Middle pins are not symmetrical just because they look centered.